vlkv/poco/README.md

 - Net
 - JSON

 libraries and only for POSIX target platform.
 The most difficult part was Foundation.
+The main trick was to move some of the `*.cpp`, `*.c`, `*.cc` files to the `include` subdirectory (because those files are included from other `*.cpp` files).
 It is rather easy to build other POCO libraries, do it if you need it.

 It is easy use POCO in other bazel-driven monorepo with [http_archive](https://bazel.build/rules/lib/repo/http#http_archive) rule.